dadaoqiuzhi/RMD_Digging/README.md

 # RMD_Digging: A Toolkit to Remove the Barriers in the Way of Scientific Calculations and Analysis
 # <span style="color: red"> Notice: An upgrade version RMD_Digging_v3.0_dev is comming!
 This version is more fast and robust, with more practical functions and little bugs.
 It is also aimed to alleviate the memory consumption in many tasks.
-Both versions with respective English and Chinese language will be provided. </span>
+Both versions with respective English and Chinese language will be provided.
+Enjoy it. </span>
 =
 :star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star::star:
 ## Development Target